CyanTabby/ResoniteModLoader/doc/config.md

-# NeosModLoader Configuration System
+# ResoniteModLoader Configuration System

-NeosModLoader provides a built-in configuration system that can be used to persist configuration values for mods. **This configuration system only exists in NeosModLoader releases 1.8.0 and later!**
+ResoniteModLoader provides a built-in configuration system that can be used to persist configuration values for mods. **This configuration system only exists in ResoniteModLoader releases 1.8.0 and later!**

 Operations provided: